INTRODUCING BARBARA COLEMAN

 In her article, Where Do Butterflies Go At Night?
 Barbara wrote this about those who live with chronic illness: “They have become so lonely that they reach out to God and He has indeed become their closest friend.
 Often their faith can encourage your faith as you see how they trust the Lord in the midst of severe pain and loss.”

 Barbara is an artist, and though she set down her brushes when she entered ministry with her husband and raised their family, she sensed God’s call about ten years ago to pick up her brushes again, discovering comfort and great joy in her art, helping her cope with her chronic pain.
-Four of Barbara’s beautiful paintings are now available as Chronic Joy notecards, which is fitting, because Barbara also enjoys writing old school #PenToPaper notes.
+Some of Barbara’s beautiful paintings have been turned into notecards which is fitting, because Barbara also enjoys writing old school #PenToPaper notes.
 Both her words and brush strokes are treasured gifts!

 In addition to Where Do Butterflies Go At Night?, Barbara wrote an excellent allegory entitled: The Wonderful Land of Affliction, a story illustrating the transition from a healthy life with little thought about daily activities to a life lived with chronic illness, a glimpse into the challenges of life with daily pain and limitations.